Sandhill Crane Tours 2021

 The ladies on the other hand will observe the shenanigans circumspectly, examining the prospects with a critical eye.
 However, if they see something they like, they may come forward for a brief, flurried assignation.

 Dusty Trails will host an excursion to a large and busy Prairie Chicken lek located south of Sutherland.
 The tours will depart from the North Platte Visitor’s Bureau, 101 Halligan Drive.
 This tour is not recommended for children four and under.
 Choose your date and purchase tickets online at Dusty Trails.

 Moonlight Horseback Excursion

-An incredible dawn horseback excursion to the Prairie Chicken Lek is scheduled for three days surrounding the full moon in April, April 6, 7 and 8.
+An incredible dawn horseback excursion to the Prairie Chicken Lek is scheduled on April 25 just before the full moon.
 No previous horseback experience necessary!

 The tour departs at 3:00am from the North Platte Visitors Bureau at 101 Halligan Drive for the Barner Ranch north of Wallace, a drive of approximately an hour.
 From there you will mount up and enjoy an incredible moonlight horseback ride about five miles to the lek where you will dismount and make your way to the blind.

 You will be treated to the beautiful night sky as the Milky Way stretches from horizon to horizon, dimmed only by the brilliance of the full moon.
 Light pollution is minimal, with only faint glows on the horizon marking far away towns.
 As dawn approaches, the prairie awakens.
 Crickets will be heard chirping in the grass, Meadowlarks will begin their full throated calls.
 Families of Coyotes will begin to sing, teaching the pups born earlier in the spring to greet the coming day.
 And then a low thrumming will begin reverberating through the air.
 The earliest risers among the Greater Prairie Chickens are getting warmed up for their performances.